Brandon Cloverleafs 1954-1960

 Murray Richardson

-Born in 1927, Murray played professionally in the Dodgers organization in late 40s and early 50s.
-He played locally in Carman, Minot, McConnell, Hamiota, Virden, The Pas.
-Richardson helped organize Oil Dome League while acting as Virden’s Athletic Director, 1958-1967.
-Also served as Recreation/Athletic Director in North Battleford and Hamiota.
+Murray Richardson was born in North Battleford, Saskatchewan in 1927.
+Richardson played professionally in the Dodgers organization in the late 1940s and early ’50s.
+Locally, he played in Carman, Minot, McConnell, Hamiota, Virden, and The Pas.
+Richardson helped organize the Oil Dome League while acting as Virden’s Athletic Director (1958-67).
+He also served as Recreation/Athletic Director in North Battleford and Hamiota.

 Ab Richardson

-Born in 1910, pitched for McConnell, Bradwardine, and Hartney before becoming an umpire, where he made his mark on the game.
-Was umpire-in-chief for M.S.B.L. for several seasons, and conducted countless umpiring clinics.
-He was also rewarded honourary life membership in M.S.B.L.
-Ab was also inducted into the M.B.A.
-Honour Society in 1971.
-President of M.S.B.L. in 1966, 1969, 1970.
+Ab Richardson was born in McConnell, Manitoba in 1910.
+Richardson pitched for McConnell, Bradwardine, and Hartney before becoming an umpire, where he made his lasting mark on the game.
+Richardson was umpire-in-chief for the Manitoba Senior Baseball League (MSBL) for several seasons, and he conducted countless umpiring clinics.
+He was also president of the MSBL in 1966, ’69, and ’70.
+Richardson was recognized for his tremendous dedication to baseball through his Honourary Life membership in the MSBL and his induction into the Manitoba Baseball Association Honour Society in 1971.

 Pete Rettie